 When assessing your website, ask yourself what your target market wants to know about you.
 It could be as simple as letting them know you’re still in business, with new business hours, or maybe you’ve introduced some new policies on how you will serve them.
 Most importantly, confirm all the content on your website is current and relevant.
 If something no longer applies, replace it with valuable information that answers their most pressing questions.

 With everyone focusing on their own business, it can be easy to lose track of others.
 Don’t forget to maintain those personal connections.
 It may be the easiest suggestion on the list, but it goes a long way.

 Ask clients about their experiences over the quarter, six months or year.
 You’ll find common ground and gain some insight into what they need now.
 Show them you understand their unique situation and offer your services if necessary.
 By approaching them personally, rather than through a marketing push, you’ll show you haven’t forgotten about them.
 They’ll appreciate the gesture, and you will likely gain valuable insights that will help you to make sure you are reaching your audience.

 This can be in the form of a blog, white paper, infographic or even a meme.
 Your main consideration should be how much expertise you want to offer to draw people in and how much you want to hold onto until they become clients.

-With many organizations still in a state of flux and working out their own issues, you’d better believe a helpful suggestion to get them closer to normal — or a bit of certainty in uncertain times — will be remembered.
+With constant change, people can feel like their life is in flux and may be focused internally on managing change in their own lives.
+The bigger the period of change, the more a helpful suggestion to get them closer to normal — or a bit of certainty in uncertain times — will be remembered.

-Doing these four simple things will set you up well to re-introduce your brand and take advantage of the opportunity Q4-2020 is presenting.
+Doing these four simple things will set you up well to refresh your brand and take advantage of the opportunities that obstacles present.

-To talk more about Q4 and beyond, connect with an advisor today.
+To learn more, connect with an advisor today.